haihongtran/netProg/p4/readme.txt

     4. Enter command 'get [file_name] [destination_file_name]' to download file from peers

 II.
 Description of messages
-    The structure of header is given as follow:
+    The structure of header is given as follow.
+The number in round brackets describes size of the field in bytes.
         --------------------------------------------
         | Total length (4) | ID (4) | MSG Type (4) |
         --------------------------------------------